The Eidetica Initiative

 • workshops and community learning

-For now, its central purpose is simple: to make the emerging theory accessible to the public.
+At present, its primary purpose is to make the emerging theoretical framework accessible to a broad public audience.

-The work is developing into a two-volume book, The Complete Eidetica Theory, supported by deep theoretical research and practical applications.
+The work is developing as a two-volume project, The Complete Eidetica Theory, combining a public-facing narrative foundation with a formal research and assessment architecture.

 → Read the Overview